Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 As the Thief, you take the role of almost any role you pass your book to.
 If Innocent, you become their role, and they become a regular innocent.
 If Neutral, you become their role, and they become a Survivor whose only goal is to be a bystander and survive until the end of the round.
 If a Murderer or Neutral Killer, you don't become their role, and the next time you see each other,r you will fight.

+## Amnesiac

+The Amnesiac is a neutral role that has to wait for a player to die.
+Once someone else dies they can go the place of the player's death and collect their role by messaging that dead player to confirm that it was the correct place.
+Once they have the right place the amnesiac can message them for their role.

 # Color Fonts for Each Role

 Innocent: §a